Cleanup follows another night of unrest in NYC

 NEW YORK (AP) - Workers swept up broken glass outside New York City luxury stores Monday after another night of destruction followed largely peaceful protests against police brutality in the wake of George Floyd’s death.

-Workers boarded up a Chanel store in Soho, one of many in the historic district known for cobblestone streets and cast iron buildings where people smashed windows and plundered shops overnight.
+Workers boarded up a Chanel store in Soho, one of many in the historic district known for cobblestone streets and cast iron buildings where people smashed windows and grabbed merchandise overnight.

 “There were hundreds and hundreds of arrests in a very short time in that area,” Police Commissioner Dermot Shea said on NBC’s “Today.”